praveendecode/YouTube-Data-Harvesting-Warehousing/README.md

-### In This DataSyncpro Project we would get YouTube Channel data from YouTube Api with the help of 'Channel ID' , We Will Store the channel data into Mongo DB Atlas as a Document then the data Would convert into Sql Records for Data Analysis.
+### In This Project we would get YouTube Channel data from YouTube API with the help of 'Channel ID' , We Will Store the channel data into Mongo DB Atlas as a Document then the data Would convert into Sql Records for Data Analysis.
 This Entire Project depends on Extract Transform Load Process(ETL).

 ## Explanation To Do Execute The  Project :

-      Step 1: Install/Import Modules Streamlit , pandas , json , pymongo ,  psycopg2  ,googleapiclient . isodate
+      Step 1: Install/Import Modules Streamlit , pandas , pymongo ,  psycopg2  ,googleapiclient . isodate

       Step 2: I have created 11 different methods inside the class "YT2SQL"